Moroccan cantillation

 Moroccan cantillation (also referred to as Moroccan Te'amim, (טעמי המקרא מרוקאים or טעמי המקרא נוסח מרוקו) refers primarily to the style and tune used by Jews of Moroccan descent when reading the Torah.
 It may also refer to the tune used when reading the other books of the Tanach, and to a lesser degree, the Mishna.
 The Moroccan rite is distinct from other Sephardic, Yemenite and Ashkenazic cantillations and is considered to be a category unto itself.

 Torah

 The names of the cantillation notes (Te'amim) used by Moroccan Jews are similar to those used by other Sephardic communities, although their tunes are different.
-Moroccan Te'amim generally fit into the Makam scales of Zidane and Higaz while Yerushalmi Te'amim are considered to be classified as Makam Sigah.
+Moroccan Te'amim generally fit into the Makam scales of Zidane and Hijaz Al Kabir It would be more accurate to say that the makam / Andalusi nuba of the Moroccan Torah reading is Khazar (Khassar), and is a branch of the Hijaz Al Kabir family.

+While Yerushalmi Te'amim are considered to be classified as makam sigah, it would be more accurate to say that the makam of the reading in the Jerusalem Torah is the makam Khozam (which consists of sigah on the tone mi, and hijaz on the tone sol).

 Ta'am Elyon

 In mainstream parlance, Ta'am Elyon refers to the alternate cantillation used to read the Ten Commandments.
 However, in the Moroccan community, it is also used to refer to the special cantillation used in certain sections of the Torah portions of Beshalach and Yitro.
 Specifically, Ta'am Elyon refers to the alternate tune in the Tarḥa and Sof Pasuk cantillations at the end of certain verses in those Torah portions.